swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Introduction

 Property Wrappers were [introduced in Swift 5.1](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-wrappers.md), and have since become a popular feature abstracting away common accessor patterns for properties.
 Currently, applying a property wrapper is solely permitted on properties inside of a type context.
 However, with increasing adoption demand for extending _where_ property wrappers can be applied has emerged.
-This proposal describes extending property wrappers to function and closure parameters.
+This proposal aims to extend property wrappers to function and closure parameters.

 ## Motivation